‘Field of Dreams’ site closes to prepare for MLB’s Cubs vs. Reds game - NewsBreak

 DYERSVILLE, Iowa — The Field of Dreams movie site in Dyersville is now closed to tourists as crews prepare for a majorly busy week.

 Thursday, Major League Baseball brings the Chicago Cubs and the Cincinnati Reds to the storied location.
-The game won’t be played on the field from the movie, but instead on a diamond specially built by the MLB adjacent to the field.100 kids received free bikes at back-to-school event
+The game won’t be played on the field from the movie, but instead on a diamond specially built by the MLB adjacent to the field.What’s Bugging Andy?
+Nebraska.
+Again.

 Last summer, the first MLB game at the site featured a spectacle involving stars from the original 1989 movie, like Kevin Costner.
 The game itself was a showstopper between the Chicago White Sox and the New York Yankees that ended in a walk-off homerun, giving the White Sox a 9-8 victory.